haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-override.md

 <h2 id="root">Root template</h2>

-In Magento there's a special template which serves as root template for all {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} pages in the application: `<Magento_Theme_module_dir>/view/base/templates/root.phtml`.
+In Magento there's a special template which serves as root template for all {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} pages in the application: `<Magento_Theme_module_dir>/view/base/templates/root.phtml`.

 Unlike other templates, `root.phtml` contains the `doctype` specification and contributes to `<head>` and `<body>` sections of all pages rendered by Magento application.
 But similar to other templates, `root.phtml` can be overridden in a theme.